United Airlines Passenger David Dao Asks Judge To Preserve All Evidence Of Him Being Dragged Off Plane

 — Yahoo News (@YahooNews) April 13, 2017

 A few hours before Dao’s attorney’s filed the request, the Chicago Department of Aviation said that two other law enforcement officers who were involved in the incident had been placed on administrative leave.
-The action brought to three the total number of officers who have been placed on administrative leave in connection with the incident.
+The action brought the total number of officers who have been placed on administrative leave in connection with the incident to three.

 The three officers have not been named.